memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 ```

 All that is left is setting the environment.
 This section defines what system
 image is used to run your job.
-The simplest thing to do here is to set a docker
+The simplest thing to do here is to set a Docker
-image from the docker registry as your base image.
-Any docker image will do, in
+image from the Docker Registry as your base image.
+Any Docker image will do, in
 this case we will use the latest Debian image: `debian:stretch`.

 Our hello world example is now complete: